"Is Fanaka here?"

 The door opened.
 "HowareyouohokayI'llcomabacklater," said a customer, leaving as quickly as she had arrived.

 Alfred barely breathed as Nalda turned him left and right, examining him closely.
-After what felt like forever, she lowered him gently down.
+After what felt like forever, she gently lowered him to the floor.

 "Nein.
 She is wrong.
 What she needs… You are not up to it.
-You do not have the stomach."
+You do not have der stomach."

 She turned and walked from the shop, leaving Alfred staring at the door.
 His heart was racing, his breath was quick.
 As the fear slowly left him, he became conscious that his cheeks were flushing as the blood returned to his face.
-Carefully… carefully… he reached a hand around to the back of his trousers for a gentle feel.
+Carefully… carefully… he reached a hand around to the seat of his trousers for a gentle feel.
 To his relief, everything was okay at that end.
+No need for the spare pants.

 "Right," he said, and began packing up.
 Fanaka would be in the next day.
 Alfred pondered telling the man, then thought better of it.